Pug Breed Information

 - Eager to please and fond of their owners, Pug dogs and puppies are easy and fun to train

 Pugs are small, hardy, and friendly-looking dogs.
 Their step is bouncy and playful and they carry themselves in a proud manner appearing happy and approachable.
-They have a unique appearance with their short dark muzzle (or mask), wrinkly face and body, and short curled tail.
+They have a unique appearance with their short dark muzzle (or mask), facial wrinkles, and short curled tail.

 As members of the Toy Group, Pugs stand at 10 to 11 inches tall and weigh between 14 to 25 pounds, with the female Pug a bit shorter and lighter.